-During the first quarter of 2019, the Company recognized \$4.1 million of income from the transition services provided to Neustar in connection with the sale of customer contracts of the Security Services business.
+During the three and six months ended June 30, 2019, the Company recognized \$4.1 million and \$8.1 million, respectively, of income from the transition services provided to Neustar in connection with the sale of customer contracts of the Security Services business.
+In the second quarter of 2018, the Company recognized a \$6.6 million loss on the extinguishment of the Subordinated Convertible Debentures.